MohamedMohana/my_cv/content/home/experience.md

         * Research and development.
         * Analysis, modeling and deploying.
         * Develop applications and systems that can help organizations increase efficiency.
-        * Perform intensive research & publication.
+        * Perform intensive research and publication.

   - title: Teaching Assistant
     company: Universiti Teknologi Malaysia